-Diabetes is a disease in which your blood glucose (sugar) levels are too high.
-The definition of the disease is simple, but the potential health consequences are complex and often serious.
+Diabetes is a disease in which your body cannot produce enough insulin, cannot use insulin, or a mix of both.
+When this happens, sugar levels in the blood can go up, and if left uncontrolled, this can cause complications.
+The potential health consequences are complex and often serious.
 Diabetes raises the risk of cardiovascular disease.
 It can also cause problems with your eyes, skin, kidneys, and nervous system.
 For men, erectile dysfunction (ED) and other urological problems are also associated with diabetes.

 Fortunately, many of these complications are preventable or treatable.
 The key is awareness and taking charge of your health.

 Erectile dysfunction is the inability to achieve or maintain an erection.
 It can be a symptom of many health issues.
 These include high blood pressure, stress, smoking, medication side effects, and kidney disease.
 It can also be caused by conditions related to the circulatory and nervous systems.

 If you start to experience ED, consider the possibility of diabetes.
 According to the National Diabetes Information Clearinghouse, men with diabetes are at risk for ED.
 Though estimates vary, the organization says 20 to 75 percent of men with diabetes have erectile dysfunction.

 Diabetes may lead to sexual problems because it can harm the body’s autonomic nervous system (ANS).
 The ANS controls the widening or constricting of your blood vessels.
 If the blood vessels and nerves in the penis are injured by diabetes, the result can be ED.
 Another common reason for ED among men with diabetes is blood vessel disease, which can impair the flow of blood into the penis.

 Another diabetes-related urological problem men face is a condition called retrograde ejaculation.
 The condition results in some semen being released into the bladder.
 Symptoms may include noticeably less semen released during ejaculation.